4rkal/blog/content/posts/obsidianhugo.md

 I have been taking all of my notes in it for a couple of months now and it's amazing!

 ### Hugo
-[Hugo](https://gohugo.io) is a ultra fast static website generator made in golang.
+[Hugo](https://gohugo.io) is an ultra fast static website generator made in golang.
 I have been using hugo for my blog for almost 2 years now.
 I recently switched the theme of my my blog.
 Read more about the change [New Look, new start](https://4rkal.eu.org/posts/newlook?utm_source=internal&utm_campaign=obsidianhugo).

 # Setup
 In this article I will not be showing how to setup these two technologies but merely how to get them to work together.